Altinum: Archaeological and remote sensing studies

-Excavations in the centre of the town in 1995-97 identified a large baths complex dated between the 1st and 3rd century.
+Excavations in the centre of the town in 1995–97 identified a large baths complex dated between the 1st and 3rd centuries.
 In the early 1990s an investigation of the layer below a town gate on a canal pushed back its dating, which was previously attributed to the Augustan period, to the first half of the 1st century BCE and brought to light the remains of an imposing foundation ceremony.
-The ancient bed of a navigable canal with moorings which was an extension of the Siloncello canal (see below) was discovered in the layers below the area of the Augustan period.
+The ancient bed of a navigable canal with moorings, which was an extension of the Siloncello canal (see below), was discovered in the layers below the area of the Augustan period.
 It traced back the creation of a systematic hydraulic plan of remediation for the delicate ecosystem by the lagoon to the first half of the 1st century BCE.